 Another veteran eBay blogger, an autograph dealer himself, warns:

 “There are many sellers who are only offering “copies’ of the original signed photo, which are of course worthless, but their careful wording hides this fact.
 Check out the seller as much as you can, and don’t take risks with your money (always use PayPal).
 If an item seems too good to be true, then you can be pretty damn sure that its [sic] a fake, so don’t take chances.”

-The really big money, however, may involve forgery scams dealing in faked masterpieces.
+The really big money, however, may involves forgery scams dealing in fake masterpieces.
 How widespread are they?
 Consider this: In January 2018, 20 out of 21 purported works by Modigliani featured at an exposition in Genoa, Italy were later determined to be forgeries.
 What is ironic is that Hungarian painter Elmyr de Hory, the forger of these works and thousands of others, became a celebrity through his forgeries.
 In 2014, one of his Matisse fakes sold for $28,000.

 While art forgeries are nothing new, the glut of forgeries on today’s market is the direct result of the rapid rise in the prices of genuine masterpieces.
 The frenzy began in 1987, when an original Van Gogh sold for £24.75 million.
 That tripled the previous record for a painting, which was £8.1 million paid just two years earlier.
 The jump coincided with massive acquisitions undertaken by the J. Paul Getty Museum in Los Angeles using the $1.2 billion endowment it inherited from its benefactor in 1982.
 The knowledge that the Getty could purchase anything it wanted drove up counter offers from the only others who could afford to compete – a relatively small number of people who happen to be the wealthiest art collectors on the planet.
 For them, money doesn’t really matter.